 What about unfair dismissal?

 You are entitled to bring a claim for unfair dismissal if you consider that you were unfairly selected for redundancy or consider that a genuine redundancy situation did not exist.
 Examples may include where the custom and practice in your workplace has been last in, first out and your selection did not follow this procedure.
 Another example may be where your contract of employment sets out criteria for selection which were not subsequently followed.

 Can I be made redundant if I am on carer’s leave?

-If your employer does not allow you to return to work at the end of your carer’s leave you may qualify to bring a claim for unfair dismissal.
+If your employer does not allow you to return to work at the end of your carer’s leave you may be able to bring a claim under unfair dismissal legislation.
 However, you may be made redundant after you have returned to work.